Hoyasumii/avengers-endgame/README.md

 [Cut to Rocket opening a door, and him and Bruce walking through it.]

-ROCKET: [Grimacing at the sme
+ROCKET: [Grimacing at the smel